 Here's a short video of it in action with the VFD:

-I wrote a quick bit of test code to see just how quickly the library performed versus other comparable implementations, and found it to be 68% faster (largely due to the pulseEnable() shortcut, as best as I can tell.)
-Take that, other implementations!
+I wrote a quick bit of test code to see just how quickly the library performed versus other comparable implementations, and found it to be 68% faster (largely due to the pulseEnable()

 You can download the library from my GitHub, which includes full detail on how to use this or adapt existing implementations.